-DM7521 CHURCH HEALTH, LEADERSHIP, AND MULTIPLICATION COHORT Rowley and Stewart unique to church health, church leadership, and church multiplication.
+Evaluation of problems, programs, and/or procedures unique to church health, church leadership, and church multiplication.
 The cohort seminars will meet for a total of three weeks (one week each, for three consecutive summers).
 Enrollment is limited to students participating in the Church Health, Leadership, and Multiplication emphasis.
 Students in these seminars will also register concurrently for DM7101 The Ministry Leader, DM7102 Applied Research Project Development Seminar, and DM7901 Independent Study as noted below.
 9 hours (3 hours each seminar).